tiagogoes/applitools_cypress_poc/README.md

 $ npm run cypress:open
 ```

-The Cypress runner will launch and you can choose between `people_spec.js` and `planet_spec.js` files.
+The Cypress runner will launch and you can choose `home.js` file.